OpenVSP: Geometry modelling

 OpenVSP offers a multitude of basic geometries, common to aircraft modelling, which users modify and assemble to create models.
 Wing, pod, fuselage, and propeller are a few available geometries.
 Advanced components like body of revolution, duct, conformal geometry and such are also available.

 Analysis tools

-Besides the geometry modeller, OpenVSP contains multiple tools that help with aerodynamic or structural analysis of models.
+Besides the geometry modeler, OpenVSP contains multiple tools that help with aerodynamic or structural analysis of models.
 The tools available are: